tiru1222/terraform-zero-to-hero/Day-2/05-variables.md

 ## Output Variables

-Output variables allow you to expose values from your module or configuration, making them available for use in other parts of your Terraform setup.
+Output variables allow you to expose values/To print the output value from your module or configuration, making them available for use in other parts of your Terraform setup.
 Here's how you define an output variable:

 ```hcl
 output "example_output" {